rob-blackbourn/bareClient/bareclient/acgi/README.md

 ### Request Connection

-Sent from the client to ACGI.
+Sent from the ACGI to the client to indicate a connection has been established.

 - `type` (Unicode string) - `"http.response.connection"`
 - `http_version` (Unicode string) - Either `"h11"` or `"h2"`.